+Triggering event.
 In case of agreements, the Authority considers that an obligation to notify exists when the parties agree to be bound to the "essential elements" of the transaction, whether through a final agreement or a merely promissory one.
-Significantly, in its practice the Authority has occasionally accepted notifications based on promissory agreements (cases 10/2004, Nortesaga/Motortejo et al. Decision of 27 April 2004, 35/2005 Modelo Continente/Pinto Ribeiro Supermercados, Decision of 16 June 2005, and 60/2005, Enernova/Tecneira et al., Decision of 30 November 2005), although with the new pre-notification procedure this issue will likely become less relevant in practice.
-In any event, it is doubtful that a legal obligation to notify exists before an agreement through which the parties are irrevocably bound to the operation is entered into.
+Significantly, in its practice the Authority has occasionally accepted notifications based on promissory agreements, although with the pre-notification procedure this issue has become less relevant in practice.
+In any event, it is doubtful that a legal obligation to notify exists before an agreement, through which the parties are irrevocably bound to the operation, is entered into.